Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Students analyze data to form conclusions, reflecting critical scientific reasoning skills. - ACT Aspire Early High School supports readiness for which pathway?
+Rationale: Students analyze data to form conclusions, reflecting critical scientific reasoning skills.

 A. Only academic